yzr456/tp/docs/UserGuide.md

 Format: `addsession INDEX d/DAY s/START_TIME e/END_TIME`

 * Adds a session under the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
-The index **must be a positive integer** 1, 2, 3, …​ that is smaller or equal to the current address book size
+The index **must be a positive integer** 1, 2, 3, …​ that is smaller or equal to the current address book size.
 * The session to be added must not overlap with any other sessions that is added to the address book unless it is the same exact session.
-The idea is that we are allowing multiple students to attend the same session but a session cannot begin when another is ongoing
+The idea is that we are allowing multiple students to attend the same session but a session cannot begin when another is ongoing.
 * `DAY` must be one of: `MON`, `TUE`, `WED`, `THU`, `FRI`, `SAT`, `SUN`(case-insensitive).
 * `START_TIME` and `END_TIME` must be in `HHmm` (e.g., 0900, 1730) with digits only.
 * `START_TIME` and `END_TIME` must be between `0800` and `2200` on the same day, `START_TIME` must earlier than `END_TIME`, with a minimum duration of 15 minutes.